Are you responsible for messaging and positioning in your role? 92% of product marketers state this is their top responsibility, and it should be.

 Elements of the unique value proposition

 Talking about the unique value proposition, which I said is at the heart of your messaging, if you Google unique value proposition, you likely will see millions and millions of templates out there.
-There's also the very traditional positioning statements that most of you have probably seen in marketing one on one.
+There's also the very traditional positioning statements that most of you have probably seen in marketing one-on-one.

 At the end of the day, they all have similar elements.
 Some of the things that you really want to focus on are first: